Primitive/video3 min read

 naive video generate \

-"60-second explainer of the /video primitive in our brand voice" \
+"60-second explainer of /video in our brand voice" \

 --wait